 I started off writing simple chat commands for Construction .70a, which were all eventually considered, personally, my own mod which I had dubbed “DDDX Mod”.
 Not much of the mod exists at this point in time, presumably due to poor data backup habits at the time which I now regret nearly eight years later writing this.

 Eventually I began work on the Tribes 2: Birth of Legends mod which in reality has almost no correlation to the Birth of Legends project.
 It was intended to be Tribes 2 game-play infused with various RPG elements in an open sandbox type world.
 The only relation to the Birth of Legends project now is that it also featured the playable race, the Draakan in a form that is fairly comparable to how they are now.
 It was a ambitious project at the time, and it stretched the engine to its breaking points.

-From then on, I've moved into more sophisticated and practical standalone programming languages like Python and C++ which I've since used to write a variety of different software, mostly in my off-time from high school and my current education at the Pittsburgh Technical Institute.
+From then on, I've moved into more sophisticated and practical standalone programming languages like Python and C++ which I've since used to write a variety of different software, mostly in my off-time from high school and during my education at the Pittsburgh Technical College as well as for my current application developer position at Sierra Experts.
 I now write software in Python and C++ (as they are my favorite languages of right now!) that all vary in functionality and practicality.
 Some of this software was built because I had an idea but the vast majority was because there was a problem that needed to be solved.